Liam Coyle (footballer, born 1968): Club career

 When McCreadie left new manager Paul Kee signed Coyle for another year but after one league game he was sold to Derry for £10,000 in August 1993, and soon enough was showing the skills and trickery that had brought him such acclaim as a youngster.
 Coyle scored on his 100th competitive appearance for Derry in November 1994.
 He added further FAI Cup and League Cup medals to his collection, and was Ireland's double player of the year in 1995.

 In December 1995 Coyle moved to Glentoran in a £37,000 deal, a record between Irish clubs.
 Although scoring on his debut against Cliftonville F.C. he was unhappy about leaving the Brandywell behind and would later describe it as the "low point" of his career.
 He lasted just six months at the Oval, picking up an Irish Cup medal, before being allowed to leave.
 Glens' manager Tommy Cassidy put it like this, "(Coyle) is one of the most skilful Irish players in history, but he had to go – he was missing training and other players were taking note".
 Coyle returned to Derry City for a combined fee of £42,000 (that also included Declan Devine), and immediately helped the Candystripes to another League of Ireland title.

 As the years moved on Coyle continued to regularly find the net until the injuries began to take their toll.
 In April 2002 he scored in the final of the FAI League Cup which Derry lost on penalties.
 However, in October 2002 he scored his only FAI Cup Final goal in his fifth appearance, as Derry defeated Shamrock Rovers 1–0.
 His last ever goal for the club proved to be even more important.
 In December 2003 Derry found themselves in a promotion-relegation play-off with near neighbours Finn Harps.
 With the game in extra-time it was the 35-year-old Coyle who came off the bench to score the winner, and maintain Derry's Premier Division status.

 In January 2004, following years of playing through the pain barrier, Coyle announced his retirement from playing.
 He had scored a then club record 112 goals in almost 400 games for Derry (since overtaken by Mark Farren), and was acclaimed from all-quarters as the greatest player in their history.
 He stayed at the Brandywell as Chief Scout, and has since made clear his ambitions to one day manage the club.

 International career

 Like his father, Fay, who also played with Derry, Coyle played internationally for Northern Ireland.
 He appeared in the green jersey on one occasion against Chile in 1989, although his pride on that occasion was tempered by a less than welcome reception from some Northern Ireland fans.
-He has been quoted as saying "While standing for the national anthem, a section of the supporters were giving me dogs abuse, calling me a Provo and shouting 'Go back to Derry, you Fenian scum'", "But I never regretted playing for Northern Ireland.".
+He was quoted as saying: "While standing for the English national anthem, a section of the supporters were giving me dogs abuse, calling me a Provo and shouting 'Go back to Derry, you Fenian scum.
+But I never regretted playing for Northern Ireland."